 - A floodgate

-At the foundation of any sales funnel is a deep understanding of the target audience (potential buyers).
+At the foundation of any new digital marketing funnel is a deep understanding of the target audience (potential buyers).

-Essentially, the main components of a sales funnel involve understanding your audience, attracting that audience to your website, and converting those visitors into buyers.
+Essentially, the main components of marketing channels involve understanding your audience members, attracting that audience to your website, and converting those visitors into buyers.

 As to not get too technical right off the bat, we should first discuss why your business needs a digital marketing funnel.
 Let’s dive in.

 Why Is A Digital Marketing Funnel Important For Your Business?

 Your business will digital marketing funnel if you want to get the most bang for your buck.

 Utilizing digital marketing funnels is the key to reaching a wider audience and getting the best conversion rate on your marketing efforts.